Devon Hamilton: Romances

 Devon's previous romances were rather poorly received.
 Critics and fans were very much against Devon's affair with Tyra a full two months prior to the story playing out onscreen.
 The storyline was compared to fellow CBS soap, Guiding Light's incest storyline in which first cousins, Tammy Winslow (Stephanie Gatschet) and Jonathan Randall (Tom Pelphrey) fall in love and marry.
 Tammy is killed off just days after their wedding.
 TV Guide listed Devon and Tyra's one-night-stand as the "WORST AFFAIR" of 2009.
 Naomi Rabinowitz of Soap Opera Digest also disapproved of the storyline and described the dynamic between Tyra and Devon as "creepy " due to their lives being so intertwined and Devon being raised to believe Tyra is his aunt.
 On the other hand, while Lauren Flynn agreed that the plot was a turn off to viewers due to their relation, Flynn argued that the tryst was a "welcome twist" to an otherwise lackluster storyline.
 However, Flynn liked that the storyline gave Devon something to do instead of serving as a talk to for Lily.
 Jamey Giddens who immediately disapproved of the storyline agreed to wait until after the storyline played out and said the plot was "ridiculous," due to their attraction coming out of nowhere.
 However, a poll posted on Daytime Confidential saw 60% of voters being against the storyline as well.
 Fans tend to hold Devon's affair with Tyra against the character because of how judgmental he is.
 Soaps in Depth also praised the decision to put an end to Devon and Roxy's romance, and accused prior regimes of treating James and Ali as glorified day players.

+Charlie Mason and Richard Simms from Soaps She Knows named Devon's affair with Abby Newman (Melissa Ordway) as the "Most Shocking Hookup" of soap operas of 2022, commenting that their "jaws definitely dropped when Young & Restless Devon and Abby suddenly started going at it on the couch… and the stairs… and against the wall…".